scienceltrs/SN_Mapping/README.md

 ## Next Steps
 - Copy the file in the output file into an Excel Spreadsheet
-- Filter by "(Blanks)" in the LT Service Category column and then manually complete accordingly
+- Filter by "(Blanks)" in the LT Service Category column and manually complete accordingly

 ## Closing Remarks
 While the script will not categorize all tickets, it will significantly reduce the amount of manual labor.
-Please meet with current supervisor(s) to refine the criteria further.
+Please meet with current supervisor(s) to further refine the criteria.